 If there is no improvement in attendance and other related behaviors, a truancy petition will be filed.
-This decision will be made jointly by school officials and the school attendance worker.
+This decision will be made jointly by school officials.
 A designated school official will send the following to the Wadena County Attorney's office:

 - 1. Truancy request form; - 2.
 Copy of the notice sent to parents (MS 260A.03) and the date it was sent; - 3.
-All documentation of efforts made to intervene: - copy of all notices/letters to parents - list of detentions/suspensions and indicate why they were given - copy of child's attendance record - all documentation regarding the participation of the child in SAP (kept in a binder in the main office)
+All documentation of efforts made to intervene: - copy of all notices/letters to parents - list of detentions/suspensions and indicate why they were given - copy of child's attendance record